 part e: Phase IV CAQH CORE Operating Rules

 Implementation of the Phase IV CAQH CORE Operating Rules is currently voluntary.
 HHS will determine if the Phase IV CAQH CORE Operating Rules will be included in any regulatory mandates.
-The Phase IV FAQs are for use by entities completing voluntary implementation of the operating rules and/or pursuing Phase IV CORE Certification which will be available in Fall 2016.
+The Phase IV FAQs are for use by entities completing voluntary implementation of the operating rules and/or pursuing Phase IV CORE Certification.

 These FAQs address technical rule requirements and stakeholder specific implementation for the Phase IV CAQH CORE Operating Rules.

 part f: CAQH CORE Operating Rules in Development

 These FAQs address both current CAQH CORE rules development to address the remaining ACA Section 1104 operating rules and drafted voluntary CAQH CORE Operating Rules in development.

 These FAQs address certification-related topics including CORE Certification policies, CORE Certification testing and CORE Endorsement.